kitplummer/dto/README.md

 Usage: dto [OPTIONS] [COMMAND]

 Commands:
-  repl         Interact with Ditto via REPL interface collections  Interact with Ditto's collections for your App ID configure    Create or show dto's configuration file utils        Interface with utilities and presence information help         Print this message or the help of the given subcommand(s)
+  repl         Simple REPL interface for interacting with Ditto data collections  View Ditto's local collections for your App ID configure    Create or show dto's configuration file execute      Execute a single synchronous query for a given configured APP ID observe      Observe data on a specific query for a given configured APP ID utils        Ditto database utilities and information help         Print this message or the help of the given subcommand(s)

 Options: